codr7/swifties-repl/README.md

 - There's no syntax yet for automagically binding function arguments, think Perl until recently.

 ### stacks
 `stash` may be used to replace the the stack with its contents as a single item, while `stash` replaces the top item with its items.
-Any identifier containing only the letter `d`, such as `dd` in the following example, drops that many items from the stack.
+Any identifier containing only the letter `d`, such as `dd` in the following example, drops that many items from the stack.

 ```
   (do 1 2 3)